-Your odds of graduating increase if you take it seriously
+Your chances of graduating from college increase if you take it seriously

 Colleges will have both general and major requirements in order for a student to graduate–these include things like general education courses, a certain number of credit hours, and even mandatory courses.
 Plan accordingly.
 Meeting with academic advisors regularly can help ensure that a student is on track to graduate by monitoring requirements and signing up for the right classes.
 Aim for 15 credit hours per semester and keep the courses balanced in your college schedule.